#40 How I Adopted

 is financed only partly by advertising.
 The rest of its operating

 budget comes from listeners.
-This help the Station to be a little
+This helps the Station to be a little

 more open than a commercial radio station.
 I chip in during fund drives

-and between times with my body, going in there to do the
+and between times I would with my own self, going in there to do the

 guest spots.
-It's been fun.
+It's been great.
 If you need something to do I'd recommend

 Toronto's Jazz.FM can be reached on the web at http://www.jazz.fm